Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 - Who will keep in touch with the young person whilst they are detained?
 Does there need to be help with contact arrangements?

-The recommendations should include proposals as to the future involvement of Children's Services, for example whether visits should be maintained whilst the young person remains in custody and on release.
-If parents are unavailable or otherwise unable to exercise their Parental Responsibility by providing the young person with support whilst in custody, the young person will require ongoing visits, support and practical help from Children's Services as a Child in Need.
+The recommendations should include proposals as to the future involvement of the local authority, for example whether visits should be maintained whilst the young person remains in custody and on release.
+If parents are unavailable or otherwise unable to exercise their Parental Responsibility by providing the young person with support whilst in custody, the young person will require ongoing visits, support and practical help from the local authority whilst in custody as a child in need.

 Options for the young person on release will be as follows: